 It is the responsibility of pupils to make good choices at all times and with all adults and pupils in school.
 This will lead to pupils behaving well and building up and maintaining good relationships.
-Pupils should follow three simple rules to avoid bad choices:
+Pupils should follow the school's three simple values to avoid bad choices:

-- Ready (Meaning : Being ready to take part) - Respectful (Meaning: Considering the feelings, wishes and rights of others) - Responsible (Meaning: Doing what is expected and accepting the consequences of your actions)
+- Ready (Meaning: Being ready to take part) - Respectful (Meaning: Considering the feelings, wishes and rights of others) - Responsible (Meaning: Doing what is expected and accepting the consequences of your actions)